HituziANDO/kamome/README.md

 ### Native Code to JavaScript

-1. Send message from native code and then receive callback
+1. Sends a message from native code and then receives callback

 	#### iOS